Fort Lauderdale Medical Malpractice Lawyers

 It depends on whether the doctor, the hospital, or both committed malpractice.
 Hospitals rarely employ doctors, who work as independent contractors with their own medical malpractice insurance.
 So, when care providers in hospitals fail to provide adequate care, those hospitals are generally not responsible.
 But if the hospital’s employees committed the malpractice, or if the hospital knowingly contracted with a doctor who had a history of malpractice, you might have a case against the hospital as well as the individual.

-How can a Fort Lauderdale medical malpractice lawyer tell if my doctor was already sued for malpractice lawsuits?
+How can a Fort Lauderdale Med mal attorney tell if my doctor was already sued for medical malpractice lawsuits?

 We can discover if a doctor has a malpractice suit against them by: